What are the Benefits of an Applicant Tracking System?

 ATS Benefits: Closing Thoughts

-At its core, an ATS is simply a database to store candidate records and help automate processes much like a customer relationship management system (CRM) would.
+At its core, an ATS is simply a database to store candidate records and help automate processes much like a candidate relationship management (CRM) system would, although the two have their own differences.
 While AI is changing HR, it’s still a burgeoning field.
 In the end, your hiring success is dependent on a hiring team consisting of people, and an ATS can make them more successful at their job.